jordanmckinney/blog/src/documents/books/diaspora.md

 <img src="../../public/images/book_covers/diaspora.jpg" id="cover" alt="Diaspora"/>
 <p id="title">Diaspora - Greg Egan</p>

-By far the most intense, creative, mind-bending hard sci-fi I've encountered in print, film, or anywhere else.
-I'm still blown away by how "right" Egan gets everything.
-Arthur C. Clarke's 2001 has been my model of "accurate", hard sci-fi.
-Diaspora is without a doubt the new standard.
+Diaspora is mind-bending.

-The book opens with a flooring, highly detailed, low-level description of the construction/birth of a synthetic mind/AI, the beginning shadows of thought, the bootstrapping of consciousness.
+The book opens with a highly detailed, low-level description of the birth of a synthetic mind: the beginning shadows of thought, the bootstrapping of consciousness.

-I don't think I can go back to other sci-fi writers...
+Citizens of The Diaspora create and occupy virtual worlds, clone and alter their minds, explore math, physics and the Universe(s)...
+Best sci-fi I've come across in any medium.